nhatbui/compakt/README.md

 The "official" Chrome Extension is published [here](https://chrome.google.com/webstore/detail/twitch-compakt/gfjfndigkjbiabgckjpngijjdkmebeje?hl=en-US).
 Official pushes of this repo to the Chrome Web Store are done as needed.

 Bash script ```zip.sh ``` is for creating the zipped package for the Chrome Web Store.

-### Trello
-Some development discussion/planning/designing are done on [Trello](https://trello.com/compakt).
-Feel free to message us to get added!
-Trello is not required for contributions: you can still just submit pull requests :)